seraph776/advanced-python-web-scraping/content/how-websites-detect/README.md

 </div>

-## How do you find out if a website has blocked or banned you?
+## Clues that a Website has Blocked You

 If any of the following signs appear on the site that you are crawling, it is usually a sign of being blocked or banned.